22bi13434/chat-with-ai/README.md

+- Source code for a simple project: https://chatwithai.pythonanywhere.com

-- Use Werkzeug==2.2.0 instead of 3
+- Note: Use Werkzeug==2.2.0 instead of 3

-* Credit:
+- Credit:
-- Author: Bui Quang Trung
+  Author: Bui Quang Trung
-- University of science and technology of Ha Noi(Gen13 - 22BI13434)
+  University of science and technology of Ha Noi(Gen13 - 22BI13434)